 Caregiving

-Use this checklist of tips to make the most of your visit when touring senior living communities for seniors with dementia.
+Use this checklist of tips to make the most of your visit when touring senior-living communities for seniors with dementia.

 Image for Conversations Article Questions to ask on a memory care tour

-What's the building like?
+How’s the building maintained?

-How's the ambiance
+How’s the ambience

 How rich and diverse is the activity calendar?

 Is there range and variety in the life-enrichment activities and the times of day they’re offered?
-If exercise only happens at 10 a.m., says Palmer, it excludes those who sleep until 11 or who have care services at 10.
-Is every outing scheduled for the afternoon?
-“What about residents who like a nap in the afternoon?” says Palmer.
-“They can never sign up or the outing is never enjoyable for them.”
+If exercise only happens at 10 a.m., says Palmer, it excludes those who sleep until 11 a.m. or who have care services at 10 a.m.

 How stable is the management and team?

 How long has the management been in place?
 A stable management team usually makes for a stable residence.
-Lower turnover usually speaks to greater staff satisfaction, continuity of programs and services for residents and the chance to build relationships in a “family-like” manner—all of which contribute to resident satisfaction and quality of life.
-This is especially important in memory care, because residents feel comforted and safe around people they “know” even if they are unable to communicate how they know them or for how long.
+Lower turnover usually speaks to greater staff satisfaction, continuity of programs, and services for residents as well as the chance to build relationships in a “family-like” manner — all of which contribute to resident satisfaction and quality of life.

 How do the residents look?

-Are the ladies dressed and wearing earrings and makeup if that’s their norm?
-Are gentlemen shaved and is their hair combed?
-Do they appear happy?
-If they’re well put together in a way that is typical for them, it shows that staff are treating residents with utmost respect and they care about the service they’re providing.
 “It’s important to me that residents are dressed in a manner that’s important to them,” says Palmer.
 “If I noticed a resident with one red sock and the other blue, I would be inclined to ask about that.
-The answer I would be looking for is something like, ‘I know it may appear that we haven’t taken the care to match the socks but the reality is that this is the way the resident wants to be dressed so we are more than happy to accommodate.’”
+The answer I would be looking for is something like, ‘I know it may appear that we haven’t taken the care to match the socks, but the reality is this is the way the resident wants to be dressed, so we are more than happy to accommodate.’”

-How engaging are the staff?
+How engaging is the staff?

 How do team members communicate with residents?